 At the very least, a co-worker, friend, relative, and/or spouse may be able to brainstorm with you in order to help you come to an agreeable decision.

-Already Fallen Prey to High Pressure Tactics?
-What Can You Do?
+Already Fallen Prey to High-Pressure Tactics?

 Although the tips above can go a long way toward helping insulate you against hard selling tactics, what should you do if you’ve already handed over your money?

 If you’re still within the manufacturer’s return period (generally between 30 and 60 days), be sure to inquire about how to obtain a refund.
 Granted, you may lose out on shipping and handling charges, but at least you’ll be able to recoup some of your expenses.
-And if this process proves to be difficult, check out our article How to Deal with Customer Service & Get Results.

 Finally, keep in mind that just because a product is sold using high-pressure sales tactics, this doesn’t necessarily mean it’s a scam.
 However, the unfortunate reality is that most scams implement hard selling techniques in order to make the sale, so if you’ve recently purchased an item and feel it was a scam, be sure to read through our article titled How to Get Your Money Back If You Were Scammed Online.